dockur/macos/readme.md

 - At least 64 GB of free disk space.

 > [!NOTE]
-> Docker Desktop on macOS and Windows 10 does not currently provide the required KVM support for this image.
+> Docker Desktop on macOS and Windows 10 do not currently provide the required KVM support for this image.

 ## FAQ 💬